zxdawn/S5P-WRFChem/doc/users_guide/S5P-WRFChem_UG_ch03_product.md

 ## 3.1 Product types

-Currently, we have two data products available: one using the WRF-Chem NO2 profile and another using the TM5 profile.
+Currently, we have two data products available: one using the WRF-Chem NO<sub>2</sub> profile and another using the TM5 profile.
 Both of them are at the native TROPOMI pixel resolution.
 Usually, users should care about the first type.
-If the user want to check some specific improvements, the second one would be useful as the reference.
+If the user want to check some specific improvements, the second one would be useful as the reference data.

 ## 3.2 Version Scheme